 Introduction and Vision

 Bentworth Parish Council has embarked on the process of developing a Neighbourhood Plan for the parish.
 A Steering Committee has been established and consultants have been appointed to assist and advise.
-So far, two public meetings have been held, in October 2015 and December 2016 to brief parishioners on what is involved.
+So far, three public meetings have been held, in October 2015, December 2016 and November 2017 to brief parishioners on what is involved.
 There have also been regular updates in “The Villager”.

 What is a Neighbourhood Plan?

 A Neighbourhood Plan is a relatively new way for local people to influence the planning and development of the area in which they live and work.
 It lasts for 15 years and should:

 - develop a shared vision for a village or town